9 Common Feet Problems and Podiatrists’ Simple Solutions

 Foot pain?
 Create better support

 Shoes that notoriously lack support around the arch, ankle, and heel (like flip-flops or some sandals) can cause many feet problems, and most foot docs recommend you limit your time wearing them.
 If you must, make them more comfortable and safer with arch support insoles.
 New York City podiatrist Johanna Youner, DPM, recommends Superfeet insoles.
 “They’re discreet and will fit pretty much into any shoe,” she notes.
 Inserts can also help prevent or alleviate knee, back, or ankle pain, all of which can develop when your body compensates for poor arch support.
 Another trick: Stretch your feet, ankles, calves at the end of every day to help with any discomfort.
-Find out if your foot problems could signal something more serious by learning about these subtle signs of disease your feet can reveal.
+Find out if YogaToes can help stretch away your foot pain.

 Blisters?
 Cover them properly